JUNGLE TARPON Reserve – Experience Fly Fishing for Giant Tarpon Like You Never Have Before

 - DAY 9 Sunday – Depart Costa Rica

-Included – All lodging at Jungle Tarpon Reserve, all food except first/last nights dinners in San Jose and Day 2 lunch, private transportation to/from Jungle Tarpon Reserve and all local transportation at Jungle Tarpon Reserve, guiding, boats, fishing license
+Included – All lodging at Jungle Tarpon Reserve, all food except first/last nights dinners in San Jose and lunches on transport days, private transportation to/from Jungle Tarpon Reserve and all local transportation at Jungle Tarpon Reserve, guiding, boats, fishing license

-Not included – Tackle (rental equipment available from Thomas & Thomas Fly Rods, Van Staal fly reels, and Airflo lines), flies (custom hand-tied collections available for sale on-site), phone calls, off mealtime food (although we have plenty of snacks and coffee available at all times), beer and alcohol, additional tours/transport, gratuities, travel insurance, international flights
+Not included – Tackle (rental equipment available from Thomas & Thomas Fly Rods, Van Staal fly reels, and Airflo lines), flies (custom hand-tied collections available for sale on-site), leaders (available for sale on-site), phone calls, off mealtime food (although we have plenty of snacks and coffee available at all times), beer and alcohol, additional tours/transport, gratuities, travel insurance, international flights